Tet Offensive: Khe Sanh

 Westmoreland—and the American media, which covered the action extensively—often made inevitable comparisons between the actions at Khe Sanh and the Battle of Điện Biên Phủ, where a French base had been besieged and ultimately overrun by Viet Minh forces under the command of General Giáp during the First Indochina War.
-Westmoreland, who knew of Nguyen Chi Thanh's penchant for large-scale operations—but not of his death—believed that this was going to be an attempt to replicate that victory.
+Westmoreland, who knew of Nguyen Chi Thanh's penchant for large-scale operations—but not of his death—believed this was going to be an attempt to replicate that victory.
 He intended to stage his own "Dien Bien Phu in reverse."

 Khe Sanh and its 6,000 U.S. Marine Corps, Army and ARVN defenders was surrounded by two to three PAVN divisions, totaling approximately 20,000 men.
 Throughout the siege, which lasted until 8 April, the allies were subjected to heavy mortar, rocket, and artillery bombardment, combined with sporadic small-scale infantry attacks on outlying positions.
-With the exception of the overrunning of the U.S. Special Forces camp at Lang Vei, however, there was never a major ground assault on the base and the battle became largely a duel between American and North Vietnamese artillerists, combined with massive air strikes conducted by U.S. aircraft.
+With the exception of the overrunning of the U.S. Special Forces camp at Lang Vei, there was never a major ground assault on the base and the battle became largely a duel between American and North Vietnamese artillery, supplemented with massive air strikes conducted by U.S. aircraft.
 By the end of the siege, U.S. Air Force, Marine Corps, and Navy aircraft had dropped 39,179 tons of ordnance in the defense of the base.

-The overland supply route to the base had been cut off, and airborne resupply by cargo aircraft became extremely dangerous due to heavy PAVN antiaircraft fire.
-Thanks to innovative high-speed "Super Gaggles", which used fighter-bombers in combination with large numbers of supply helicopters, and the Air Force's use of C-130 Hercules cargo aircraft employing the innovative LAPES delivery method, aerial resupply was never halted.